celiabbanks/biasbusters/instructions.md

-<b><i>Copyright information: JenAI's proprietary source has limited access extending for MADS Capstone purposes.
+<b><i>Copyright information: JenAI's proprietary source has limited access extended for MADS Capstone purposes.
 No permissions are granted for code use  otherwise.</b></i>